Supplementary service in South Korea: 1969 to 1994

 In 1962, a call of defense was established, and the call of defense in 1962, meant that after the establishment of the Bangwibyeong in 1969, they were called to serve as Bangwibyeong.
 In 1971, the 1st supplementary service and 2nd supplementary service were abolished and became supplementary service.

 Supplementary service requiring specific qualifications (Industrial Technical Personnel, Technical Research Personnel, Art and Sports Personnel, etc. Exception supplementary service) were established in 1973, From this period, supplementary services began to be operated as alternative services in Korea.
 Public Health Doctor was established in 1981.

 After 1995

 After the abolition of the defense call-up and Bangwibyeong in 1995, and the call-up system for public service personnel was established, the Public-Service Advocate and the International cooperation service personnel were established. and the Public Quarantine Veterinarian was established in 2006.

 Type

 Physical grade, educational background, crime record

-It is a supplementary military service for those determined as Lower phycial grades, Low-educational background and Person with Crime record, and is a Supplementary service for those close to lower phycial grades among the grade 1, 2, 3, and 4, which are passed in the Conscription physical examination.
+It is a supplementary military service for those determined as Lower physical grades, Low-educational background and Person with Crime record, and is a Supplementary service for those close to lower physical grades among the grade 1, 2, 3, and 4, which are passed in the Conscription physical examination.
 Among them, supplementary military service by physical grade and educational background is based on the annual Conscription examination announcement by MMA.